 In 1947 the Boones sold the funeral home to Mr. & Mrs. E. Eugene “Gene” Corn and Mr. & Mrs. George “Abe” Reed.
-Mr. Corn had served his apprenticeship under Mr. Boone and Mr. Reed had spent his entire lifetime working at this funeral establishment, starting as a 13-year-old boy working for McCord & Alexander and through all the years of Butler and then Boone ownerships.
+Mr. Corn had served his apprenticeship under Mr. Boone and Mr. Reed had spent his entire lifetime working at this funeral establishment, starting as a 13-year-old boy working for McCord & Alexander and through the years of Butler and then Boone ownerships.
 Their partnership formed the Corn-Reed Funeral Home.
 This lasted until Mr. Reed’s death in 1958.
 At that time the name was changed to the Corn Mortuary.

-Gene and his son, David, both licensed funeral directors, along with David’s mother, E. Fern Corn, operated the funeral home for many years, until Gene’s death in1987.
+Gene and his son, David, both licensed funeral directors, and Mrs. E. Fern Corn, operated the funeral home for many years, until Gene’s death in 1987.
 David and his mother continued operating the business and in 1993 David Corn formed a partnership with the owners of Colvin Funeral Home of Princeton (Richard Hickrod, Joseph Maxey, Mark Walter & J.B.
-Wells, all licensed funeral directors).
+Wells, (all licensed funeral directors).
 This partnership formed the Corn-Colvin Funeral Home of Oakland City.